Should Your Business Apply for a Medium-Term Loan?

 What is a Medium-Term Loan?

-Medium-term business loans are useful when your business is past the startup phase and you need capital to fund an acquisition or other expansion project.
+Medium-term business loans are useful if you need capital to fund an acquisition or other expansion project.

 In comparison, short-term loans usually provide a quick injection of working capital and must be repaid within a year.
 Two popular examples of short-term financing are merchant cash advances and business lines of credit.

-Medium-term loans, on the other hand, may take one to three weeks to secure but offer longer repayment periods.
-Typically, lenders offer medium-term loan amounts up to $500,000 with interest rates ranging from 9 percent to 40 percent APR, on average.
+Medium-term loans, on the other hand, may take one to three weeks to secure but offer longer repayment periods than short term loans.
+Typically, lenders offer medium-term loan amounts up to $500,000 with interest rates ranging from 9 percent to 40 percent APR.

 In addition, the lender may also charge an origination fee.
-Since repayment terms can be extended up to five years, the project you’re funding has time to mature and generate the cash flow you need to pay off the loan.
+Since repayment terms can be extended up to five years, your project has time to mature and generate the cash flow needed to pay off the loan.

-Medium-term business loans can be efficient financing solutions for your small business, especially if you’ve been operational for a few year and have a high credit score.
+Medium-term business loans are beneficial if your business has been up-and-running for a few years and you have a high credit score.
 They have several advantages over short-term financing, including:

 Medium-Term Loan Disadvantages:

-Medium-term loans aren’t without their limitations, just like any type of financing.
-Several features of medium-term loans may not make them the right choice for your small business, including:
+Medium-term loans aren’t without their limitations, just like any type of business funding.
+In some cases, medium-term loans may not be the right choice for your small business: